GMOD/Apollo/docs/Troubleshooting.md

 ##### e.g. "Can't locate Hash/Merge.pm in @INC" or "Can't locate JBlibs.pm in @INC"

-If are trying to run the jbrowse binaries but get these sorts of errors, try `install_jbrowse.sh` which will initialize as many pre-requisites as possible including JBLibs and other JBrowse dependencies.
+If you are trying to run the jbrowse binaries but get these sorts of errors, try running `install_jbrowse.sh` which will initialize as many pre-requisites as possible including JBLibs and other JBrowse dependencies.

 ### Errors during apollo deploy or install_jbrowse.sh